-Texas Penal Code – General Defenses – This link is to general statutory defenses in Chapter 8 of the Texas Penal Code, which defines general defenses to criminal responsibility in Texas, including insanity, mistake of fact, mistake of law, duress and entrapment.
+Texas Penal Code – General Defenses – This link is for general statutory defenses in Chapter 8 of the Texas Penal Code, which defines general defenses to criminal responsibility in Texas, including insanity, mistake of fact, mistake of law, duress, and entrapment.

-Texas Breath Alcohol Testing Program Requirements – This link is to the operator’s manual of the Texas breath alcohol testing program, which contains information breath testing in Texas, required maintenance and use of the Intoxilyzer 5000 and proper breath testing methods.
+Texas Breath Alcohol Testing Program Requirements – This link is to the operator’s manual of the Texas breath alcohol testing program, which contains information on breath testing in Texas, required maintenance and use of the Intoxilyzer 5000, and proper breath testing methods.

 Contact Law Offices of Richard C. McConathy today for a consultation about your DWI-related offense in Dallas County in Texas.
 Richard McConathy is an experienced Dallas DWI defense attorney who will make every effort to help you have your charges reduced or even dismissed if certain defenses are applicable in your unique case.